 Alexander Magallano and Rudy Perez are not directors of another company registered under the Securities and Exchange Act of 1934.
-Gordon Brooke is president and director of Patterson Brooke Resources Inc., a pre-exploration company quoted on the OTCBB.

 None of the directors and officers are related.

 To the knowledge of management, during the past five years, no present or former director, executive officer or person nominated to become a director or an executive officer of Standard: